Nigerian Oil Industry: Deep Sea Projects, Downstream Opportunities to Drive Growth In 2018

-Nigeria started the year 2018 with a fuel crisis which began December 2017, fuelling concerns that the crisis would persist throughout the year.
+Nigeria started the year 2018 with a fuel crisis which began December 2017, fueling concerns that the crisis would persist throughout the year.
 However, despite the fuel supply challenges, numerous opportunities exist in the industry.

 This article explores developments that would drive activities in the petroleum industry in 2018, identifying projects, investment activities and the numerous benefits that would accrue to prospective investors, as well as businesses, mainly indigenous firms, individuals and the country in general.

 The Nigerian petroleum industry, irrespective of its numerous challenges and uncertain posturing, still presents a number of opportunities which would be driven largely by the expected reforms in the industry, following the passage of the Petroleum Industry Governance Bill (PIGB) and the commencement and revival of large projects that were, hitherto, suspended.

 In its outlook for the year, OPEC had forecasted that the global Gross Domestic Product (GDP) would grow at 3.7% for 2018, same as in 2017, stating also that the global oil demand is expected to grow by 1.51 million barrels per day.

 OPEC noted that Organisation for Economic Co-operation and Development (OECD) would contribute positively to oil demand growth, adding some 0.28 million barrels per day, whereas the bulk of the growth would come from the non-OECD with 1.23 million barrels per day of potential growth.